 Encryption secures information by translating it into computer code that’s unreadable to those who don’t have the means to access the information.
-These means of access can include passwords, credentials and authentication of some form.
-Though encryption could still possibly be broken or cracked, strong encryption is nearly impenetrable.
+These means of access can include passwords, credentials, and authentication of some form.
+Though encryption could still be broken or cracked, strong encryption is nearly impenetrable.

 Securing data both stored and in-transit through encryption is essential as part of an organization’s cybersecurity strategy.
 There are various encryption options out there.
-Here are the top picks.
+Here are our top picks.

 Top encryption software: Comparison table

-AxCrypt Premium: Best for local storage encryption$12 per month, per user for AxCrypt Business planYesYesYesYes
+AxCrypt Premium$12.00 per month, per user for AxCrypt Business planYesYesYesYes

-Trend Micro Endpoint Encryption: Best for handling diverse media and file typesPart of a series of offerings that vary by price; contact vendor but a license supporting up to 500 endpoints averages about $75-$85 per monthYesNoNoYes
+Trend Micro Endpoint EncryptionContact vendor but a license supporting 251 to 500 endpoints averages about $77-$83 per monthYesNoNoYes

 Top encryption software

-VeraCrypt is another free disk encryption software that you can use on Linux, macOS and Windows systems.
-It’s open-source and forks off the TrueCrypt project, adding features to help with secrecy.
+VeraCrypt is my pick as my best overall encryption solution.
+It’s a free disk encryption software that you can use on Linux, macOS, and Windows systems.
+It’s also an open-source service, which forks off the TrueCrypt project, adding features to help with secrecy.

 Pricing